xsivan/gabot/index.md

 ### *set_api_url*
 > `-notify set_api_url [args...] `

 This command is used for setting the parameter Api URL (URL we will request for data).
 If the parameter is already set, his value will be updated.
-Set URL must start with HTTP:// or „HTTPS:“.
+Set URL must start with "HTTP://" or "HTTPS://“.

 **Example**
 ```